AndreyEmelyanenko/shaman/doc/source/intro.rst

    Your help in this regard is greatly appreciated.

 This is the documentation for the Shaman.
+Multiprocessing application to combine different singular handlers against one message.

+The initial purpose was to create a tool, that:
-Multiprocessing application to download and analyze a content of an html pages.
+    * would make possible to download and analyze a content of an html pages.

-As en example scenario, consider the following: reading url from a kafka topic or stdin, running it through a set of processors (called "stages": extracting title, meta, etc) and writing results to a mongo db or kafka output topic.
+    * simple enough to add a new functionality in it.
+    * hast to be scalable (multiprocessing).

+Actual usage can be different from it.
+There are some spontaneous ideas:
+    1) scanning a mongo collection and parsing documents in parallel
+    2) parsing a lot of lines from multiple huge files, saving the results to any database (depending on the results)

+There are three parts in the shaman library:
+    1) stages (actual processors, which do represent some functionality)
+    2) consumer (worker, that run them all in a particular order)
+    3) daemon (run as many as needed workers.
+Also used as a CLI unstrument.)

+All stages are run in a particular order and use the same message object (inside one worker).